Stable minimal hypersurfaces in $\mathbf{R}^4$: Introduction

 It thus remains to explain how to show $F(t) = O(t^{2})$.
 Our strategy is to find two (competing) estimates relating $F(t)$ and the quantity

 One can view $\cA(t)$ as measuring the bending of $M$ near infinity in a certain sense.

-Our first estimate follows by extending a recent argument of Munteanu--Wang who obtained \cite{MunteanuWang} a sharp monotonicity formula for the quantity $F(t)$ on a $3$-manifold with non-negative scalar curvature by a clever application of Stern's rearrangement of the Bochner formula \cite{Stern} (allowing them to leverage Gauss--Bonnet on the level sets $\Sigma_t$).
+Our first estimate follows by extending a recent \footnote{See also their followup work \cite{MW:geometry-scalar} which appeared after the first version of this article was posted.} argument of Munteanu--Wang who obtained \cite{MunteanuWang} a sharp monotonicity formula for the quantity $F(t)$ on a $3$-manifold with non-negative scalar curvature by a clever application of Stern's rearrangement of the Bochner formula \cite{Stern} (allowing them to leverage Gauss--Bonnet on the level sets $\Sigma_t$).

 In the present situation, $M$ actually has non-positive scalar curvature $R_{M} = -|A_{M}|^{2}$, so this comes in with a bad sign when applying their method.
 Moreover, our \emph{a priori} bound $F(t)=O(t)$ causes complications with a crucial step in their argument.
 However, keeping track of this bad sign and developing a delicate regularization procedure to control this limt appropriately (cf.\ Remark \ref{rema:MW.ric}), we find